 The Pending Time is not how long it takes for a visa to become available.
 In actuality, Pending Time is the duration of time between the filing of the immigrant petition and the date of its approval by USCIS.
 So if an immigrant petition was filed on January 1, 2019, and after one Request for Evidence (RFE) letter (if any) and a response to it, a notice of approval from USCIS was issued on February 1, 2020.
 Therefore, the Pending Time is 1 year, 1 month, because that it the amount of time from filing to approval.

 Example 1 of CSPA Calculation

 An alien computer programmer’s employer filed an EB-2 second preference employment-based Form I-140 for him on September 1, 2002, a date which was after the enactment of the Child Status Protection Act.
 He included his daughter on his Form I-140 as a derivative beneficiary.
-His daughter was 3 years, 6 months old on the date of filing.
-The petition was approved 3 years, 3 months later on December 1, 2004.
-The computer programmer checked the Visa Bulletin for December 2020 and finds that he was finally eligible for an immigrant visa (Final Action Dates Chart), according to his Priority Date.
-When he filed his Form I-485 to adjust his green card in December 2020, his daughter was 21 years, 9 months old.
+His daughter was born on October 1, 2000.
+The petition was approved on October 1, 2004.
+The computer programmer checked the USCIS’s I-485 filing chart for October 2023 and finds that he was eligible for filing an I-485 (Filing Dates Chart), according to his Priority Date.
+His daughter is living in the United States in H-4 status.
+So he filed his Form I-485 together with her daughter’s I-485 on November 10, 2023.

 Example 2 of CSPA Calculation

 A United States citizen filed an I-130 immigrant petition for his sister on January 1, 2005.
 The petition got approved by USCIS on July 1, 2010.
 The sister’s son was born on March 1, 1996.
+The sister and her son are living overseas.
 On June 1, 2020, the visa number (Final Action Dates Chart) became current for F4 visa category.